microsoft/AzureTrailblazerAcademy/month1/labs/lab_ANF/README.md

 -   Create the following volumes as you did above using 100GB for the volume size.

-            hdata
-            hlog
+            hdataA
+            hlogA
+            hdataB
+            hlogB
             shared
             odatafiles
             ologs

--   Mount the Volumes into your VM1 using the  mount instructions provided on the volumes tab
+-   Mount the following Volumes into your VM1 using the  mount instructions provided on the volumes tab

+            hdataA
+            hlogA
+            shared
+            odatafiles
+            ologs

+-   Mount the following Volumes into your VM2 using the  mount instructions provided on the volumes tab

+            hdataB
+            hlogB
+            shared